dougbutner/web-4/README.md

 The biggest issue with biometrics is the lack of trust, mostly due to the growing number of facial recognition softwares and databases.
 The lack of trust is almost always associated with an individual's lack of consent, not the technology itself.

-To alleviate this issue, solutions must be 1) open-source, 2) run only on the
+To alleviate this issue, solutions must be: 1) open-source, 2) run entirely on the individual's hardware (client-side), and 3) not expose any biometric data

 By using identifying information following open-source algorithms, in a way that is provable, and